 Jagged edges in our psyches are often associated with feelings of depression, unmet needs, shame, dissatisfaction, lack of meaning, feelings of being a failure, not living up to your potential, pain from the past, betrayal, feelings of having no control, and more.
 Working on self-awareness is a lifelong journey.
 It is no doubt very painful and difficult at times—it’s painful to look at the things that keep us stuck, that’s why we stay stuck…its easier not to investigate the darkness.
 But when we’re ready to do the work, courage appears after we take the first step and the potential to create the life we hope for, becomes our reality.

-1. Pleasing or giving too much is a hindrance to compassion, it does not serve us or those we are in relationship with.
+- Pleasing or giving too much is a hindrance to compassion, it does not serve us or those we are in relationship with.
 It does not serve the growth of our business or the resourcefulness’ of our team.
 Pleasing, while it is done to avoid disharmony, is manipulation and inauthentic so in some ways, every time we please another at the expense of our authenticity, we are chipping away at our self-esteem.
 Now, there will be times when it’s just easier to say you’ll take the Caesar salad even though you’d rather have the turkey sandwich and that’s no big deal.
 It just doesn’t matter that much.
-But when communication is at stake or expressing an opinion where we have wisdom and insight, it is vital that we all learn to be okay with some degree of healthy discomfort, disagreement, or conflict.
-When we are coming from a mindset of pleasing our motivation is to gain, appease, ensure others will like us, or to stay comfortable.
+But when communication is at stake or expressing an opinion where we have wisdom and insight, it is vital that we all learn to be ok with some healthy discomfort, disagreement, or conflict.
+When we are coming from a mindset of pleasing our motivation is to gain, appease, ensure others will like us, or to stay comfortable—that is not compassion.

 Compassionate communication is never a form of lip service.
 For those of us who tend to be pleasers, often, we will feel fear, anxiety, and resistance when we think we may be disappointing another person in order to follow through with our truth.
 Our job is to do our best to deliver the information in a kind, clear, and direct way and let go of the rest.
 It does become easier as we practice and experience the benefits of developing co-equal relationships that come with honest and open communication.

-2. Pity disguises itself as kindness; it is kindness from an up position which is superiority.
+- Pity disguises itself as kindness; it is kindness from an up position which is superiority.
 When one receives pity from another, often resentment and anger are the result.
 The person who receives pity may feel her anger and resentment are misguided because she sees the charity and is grateful for the assistance, yet the superior mindset of her benefactor feels yucky and unexplainable.
 As Pema Chodron writes, “Compassion is a relationship between equals.”
 It happens on the same playing field.
 It is not me reaching down to help some poor, unfortunate being below me.
-It is me reaching down to lift another human being up because I know what it’s like to be hurting and stumble.
+It is me reaching down to lift another human being up because I know what it’s like to stumble and be hurting.
 Pity is often mistaken for compassion.